carl-scarth/Bayes_Cantilever_Calibration/README.md

 [https://www.pymc.io/projects/docs/en/stable/installation.html](https://www.pymc.io/projects/docs/en/stable/installation.html).

-The R scripts may be run from [RStudio] (https://posit.co/download/rstudio-desktop/).
+The R scripts may be run from [RStudio](https://posit.co/download/rstudio-desktop/).
 The <code>setwd() line near the top of each script must first be modified to the sub-directory containing the R scripts on the user's system.
 Before running RStan you will need to configure your R installation to be able to compile C++ code using the latest version of Rtools.
 See:

 [https://github.com/stan-dev/rstan/wiki/Rstan-Getting-Started](https://github.com/stan-dev/rstan/wiki/Rstan-Getting-Started)